meganenglert/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 <p>Your path leads you to a leaning, decrepit structure that seems to sag beneath its own weight.
 Its timbers are rotting, the windows cracked and filthy.
 At its front, a ramshackle wooden door stands slightly askew in its frame atop a small, mud-spattered porch.</p>
 </div>

-If the players knock on the door, it’s answered a few moments thereafter by Jarzinka, Milivoj’s mother.
+If the players knock on the door, it's answered a few moments thereafter by Jarzinka, Milivoj's mother.
 Read:

 <div class="description">
 <p>The door groans open, revealing a gaunt, glassy-eyed woman standing on the other side.
 Her hair is matted with grease and hangs in knots across her shoulders, and a painted beaded necklace hangs around her neck, its colors faded and chipped with age.</p>